Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 ago.

 Before Covid I had only seen one major effort to change the way we work - Scrum / open office.
-Now with the rise of remote work there is a lot more questioning of process and communications tools but there is still a lot of reluctance to try new things.
+Now with the rise of remote work there is more questioning of process and communications tools but there is still reluctance to try new things.

 Martin Fowler observed the same thing for build process in his 2006 [article on CI/CD](https://martinfowler.com/articles/continuousIntegration.html):